 - Palm Sander with 100, 180 and 220 grit

 Collect scrap wood from previous projects.
 The more variety of wood you get, the better your end table will turn out to be.

 Square wood pieces using a planer, and cut to random lengths using a table saw.

-For the legs, it would be best to have it uniform, so get a nice looking wood enough for the legs.
+For the legs of the end table, it would be best to have it uniform, so get a nice-looking wood enough for the legs.
 Perhaps buying walnut wouldn’t hurt? 🙂

 The corner legs that you see in this project came from a walnut that was divided into four equal squares.

-Once you have prepared all the scrap wood and corner legs, it’s time to temporarily arrange the pieces on your work area to get an idea of how your table wood look.
-Your table will be built upside down for now, so make sure to have a flat, level work area.
+Once you have prepared all the scrap wood and corner legs, it’s time to temporarily arrange the pieces in your work area to get an idea of how your end table would look.
+Your table will be built upside down, for now, so make sure to have a flat, level work area.
 And also, cover the area with newspaper.